TerryV8/click-count/docs/docker.md

 ```

-# Check docker is running
+### Check docker is running, Create DockerFile and save it on the Hub
 ```console
 docker pull docker.io/hello-world
 docker images